Learning from Data Streams: An Overview and Update: Data Streams: Main Terminology and Definitions

+Any of these components may be subject to drift.
+If $x$ or $y$ are multidimensional, all the features may drift or only a subset of features may drift.
+A change in $P(x)$ over time can happen so that $P(y|x)$ is not affected, this is known as virtual drift \cite{Tsymbal04}.
+Real drift, on the other hand (directly affecting the optimal decision surfaces of models) is a change in $P(y|x)$, which may or may not manifest as a change in $P(x)$ \cite{Tsymbal04,Zliobaite10detectable}.

+Concept drift can be categorized in terms of length (over time), its magnitude, and pattern \cite{IndresSurvey}.
+The magnitude refers to the distance between $P_t$ and $P_{t+1}$ (in concept space $\mathcal{P}$), and the configuration refers to how frequently $P_{t} \neq P_{t+1}$ (versus how often the two distributions are equal).

+In these two dimensions, drift patterns can be described as gradual, abrupt, incremental, seasonal or anomalous \cite{IndresSurvey}.
+Since an infinite number of drift types can be conceived, drift categorization is largely subjective yet it can serve as an empirical guideline when designing learning algorithms that can adapt to drifts.

-It is generally accepted in the literature that the onset of drift is unforeseeable and, the behaviour of drift is unpredictable in the long term \cite{lu2018learning}.
+The literature is limited insofar as demonstrating what kinds of drift occur in practice.
+But it is generally accepted in the literature that the onset of drift is unforeseeable, and the behaviour of drift is unpredictable in the long term \cite{lu2018learning}.
 Interestingly, most dictionary definitions of the word `drift' refer to a \emph{slow} process.
 This would suggest that most streams are dominated by stationary or almost-stationary concepts, which is rarely emphasised in data-streams research.
-Certainly the terms such as `long term', and `slow' are subjective as well.
-A key distinction is the concept is moving towards a known outcome, this is not drift.
-For example, it becomes hotter every summer and cooler every winter; this is not drift, just part of the concept.
-We discuss this further in Section~\ref{sec:temporal_dependence}.
+Certainly, the terms such as `long term', and `slow' are subjective as well.

+When the concept is moving towards a known or predictable outcome, that is not considered as concept drift, since those changes can be deterministically inscribed into the data distribution $P$.
+For example, the regular annual seasonality of temperatures outside is generally not considered as concept drift, but rather part of a concept with temporal dependence.
+We discuss this next in Section~\ref{sec:temporal_dependence}.
-Although the term \textit{concept drift} is strongly associated with data streams, similar mechanisms are also well-known across the literature, such as \textit{hidden contexts} \cite{Widmer96,Harries98} (which touch upon causality) that are indirectly related to \textit{meta learning}.
-In the statistical learning community, the scenario when the joint distribution of inputs and outputs differs between training and testing stages is known as \textit{dataset shift} \cite{Candela_book}, including, \textit{covariate shift}\footnote{Technically, covariate shift should only involve input distributions change, since statisticians call $x$ a covariate (or independent variable)} \cite{Shimodaira00}.